rDybing/QLightAPI/README.md

 - [ip]/postAppInfo/ - Registers appID with the API, collects some basic information of client/controller such as device OS and attributes such as display size.
+- [ip]/postAppUpdate/ - Updates app information such as Name given the client and mode client is currently in.
 - [ip]/getServerIP/ - Returns nearest controller (if any) based upon IP of clients IP.
 Assumes same public-facing IP of client and controller.
 - [ip]/getWelcome/ - downloads a random opening messages.

 ## Build